Anas-Ehab/NoteHub/Certs/OSCP/CheatSheet.md

 ### Useful Information (Linux)
-* Crontab are a list of commands in Linux that are executed on a regular basis.
+* Crontab are a list of commands in Linux that are executed regularly.
 Making it a useful persistent technique and privilege escalation technique.
 * If a reverse shell is executed by a specific user, the shell granted will be of that user's privilege. (i.e. if you executed a shell as root, you will get root shell)
 * Sometimes even if you can execute a file, you can read/write to it.
 * Sometimes even if you aren't root, you can run specific commands with root privilege.